TartuNLP/tts_preprocess_et/readme.md

 - [ ] Censored words should not be interpreted as abbreviations.
 Example: `p***e → `<del>`punkt***ehk`</del>
 - [ ] Detecting abbreviated *-ne*/*-line* adjectives.
 Example: `5 km vahemaa → `<del>`viis kilomeetrit`</del>` viie kilomeetrine vahemaa`
 - [x] Numbers larger than 10^27
+- [ ] Detection of which consonant combinations can be pronounced and which need to be spelled out letter by letter (`ERM` vs `ERR`).
+Useful for abbreviations and URLs.
 - [ ] Handling unmapped use cases: post-processing to make sure that all information that remains in the output is readable for speech synthesis and potentially creating a more robust mode where everything is always converted but disregarding the correct form.